-Our study implies that BEC is a poor predictor of clinical response to antitussive treatment in adults with CC.
-Surprisingly, an elevated baseline BEC was found in only 12.7% of these patients.
-Using the optimal cut-off level for the entire study group (237 cells/μL), BEC was found to have a modestly high specificity (0.82) but low sensitivity (0.41).
-Even though the subanalysis of patients treated with ICS or ICS+LABA showed a lower cut-off level (150 cells/μL) with a higher AUC value, the sensitivity and specificity were still unsatisfactory.
-Almost the third of our group (31.0%) responded to therapy and responders were characterized with higher BEC, FeNO and more prevalent BHR.
+the optimal cut-off level for the entire study group (237 cells· μ L-1), BEC was found to have a modestly high specificity (0.82) but low sensitivity (0.41).
+Even though the subanalysis of patients treated with ICS or ICS+LABA showed a lower cut-off level (150 cells· μ L-1) with a higher AUC value, the sensitivity and specificity were still unsatisfactory.
+Almost a third of our group (31.0%) responded to therapy, and responders were characterised by higher BEC, $F{\rm ENO}$ and more prevalent BHR.
 Additionally, in non-responders, GER was diagnosed more frequently.
-Although the results of our study are not encouraging in terms of the application of BEC as a predictor of therapeutic response in unselected patients with CC treated in cough centre, to the best of our knowledge, it is the first study reporting this issue.
-Thus, we believe this study may fill the gap in knowledge on the treatable traits in the management of CC.
+Although the results of our study are not encouraging in terms of the application of BEC as a predictor of therapeutic response in unselected patients with chronic cough treated in cough centres, to the best of our knowledge, it is the first study reporting this issue.
+Thus, we believe this study may fill the gap in knowledge on the treatable traits in the management of chronic cough.